Courses | Education Policy & Social AnalysisSkip to content Skip to main navigation

-Teaches the basic economic concepts and methods to be used for further study and analysis of educational finance, education and inequality, education, and economic growth, the impact of educational policies on education; and outcomes, school reform, and school choice.
+Teaches the basic economic concepts and methods to be used for further study and analysis of educational finance, education and inequality, education and economic growth, the impact of educational policies on education; and outcomes, school reform, and school choice.
 Offered annually in the fall.

 EDPE 4051 Education and economic development

 This course teaches students key perspectives on development and economic growth; the theoretical and empirical arguments linking education to economic growth; the main economic issues behind persistently low education levels in the developing world; the progress in raising these education levels being made through deliberate intervention and market responses; how students can become professionally involved in this progress; and a core set of empirical and theoretical skills useful in parsing these topics.
 Offered annually in the spring.

 This course reviews the literature on school effectiveness with respect to the allocation of resources.
 It addresses and analyzes education production functions and cost-effectiveness analysis in educational decision-making.
 Offered occasionally.